-A short walking break on the Dingle Way County Kerry on the west coast of Ireland.
-This is the perfect introduction to the west of Ireland on one of our self guided walking tours.
+This is a beautiful short walking break in County Kerry on the west coast of Ireland.
+It is the perfect introduction to the west of Ireland on one of our very popular self-guided walking tours.
 The Dingle Way is a spectacular walking trail that offers superb views and easy walking.
-If you would like to go hiking in the west coast of Ireland then this is the tour for you.

 Tour Pricing & Dates

 You have the option to arrive at Dublin or Shannon Airport and take a bus or train to Tralee where you will take a 25-minute journey by public transport to the village of Camp.
 We will supply you with the necessary timetables and information to get you safely to your first accommodation.